JCurran0499/MatrixScript/Python/DOCUMENTATION.md

 ```
 *Tip: ranges must consist of integers, but they can include negative integers.
 If the first integer is greater than the second, the range will run in reverse order*

 Any MatrixScape syntax errors will be caught and the given command will not run.
-The rest of the program will be unaffected
+The rest of the program will be unaffected.
 ```
 >> x = 5;
 >> y = true;